 How to cite this article:

 Dr. Diwakar Pal.
 A comparative effect of yogic intervention strategies on low-density lipoprotein - pilot study.
-International Journal of Physical Education, Sports and Health.
-2017; 4(5): 90-92.
+Int J Phys Educ Sports Health 2017;4(5):90-92.